pievos101/Ensemble-GNN/README.md

 ```
-### Example 2a: Protein-Protein Interaction (PPI) network data, k-fold cross validation
+### Example 2a: Performance estimation of Ensemble-GNN, k-fold cross validation.
+Protein-Protein Interaction (PPI) network data.
 The example is in *./run_Ens_k_fold_cv.py*.
+The aim is to estimate the Ensemble-GNN method
+ utilizing k-fold cross validation.

+### Example 2b: Performance estimation of GNNSubNet.
+Protein-Protein Interaction (PPI) network data.
-The aim is to estimate the ensemble
+The example is in *./run_GNN_k_fold_cv.py*.
+The aim is to estimate the GNNSubNet
-model utilizing k-fold cross validation.
+method utilizing k-fold cross validation.

 # Federated Ensemble Learning with Ensemble-GNN

 ## Method 1